Advertising and the Use of Patient Testimonials

 The Medical Practice Act Code 164.052(6) includes as a prohibited practice false, deceptive or misleading advertising.

-Texas Medical Association's (TMA) whitepaper discusses Advertising Restrictions, including a special caution for testimonials.
+A Texas Medical Association (TMA) General Counsel whitepaper discusses Advertising Restrictions, including a special caution for testimonials.

-Also, refer to the TMA whitepaper The Regulation of Physician Advertising.
+Also, refer to the TMA whitepaper The Regulation of Physician Advertising (members only).

 The AMA Code of Medical Ethics covers Professional Self-Regulation Opinion 9.6.1 Advertising and Publicity.

-Charity Care - Good Samaritan Law - Volunteer Protection Act
+Charity Care - Disaster Liability - Volunteer Protection Act

-Limiting Liability for Providing Charity Health Care - TMA whitepaper (members only)
+Find guidance on Limiting Liability for Providing Charity Health Care

-Good Samaritan Law - TMA whitepaper - 2019 SB 752 expanded civil liberty protection to volunteer health professionals providing care during a disaster.
+Regarding Disaster Liability, the TMA General Counsel discusses 2019 SB 752 that expanded civil liberty protection to volunteer health professionals providing care during a disaster.

-The 2015 Act also requires DPS to maintain a list of the licensed dispensing organizations that cultivate, process and dispense low-THC cannabis to a patient for whom it is prescribed.
+The Texas Compassionate Use Act (2015 SB 339) requires the Texas Department of Public Safety (DPS) to maintain a registry of physicians who are allowed to prescribe low-THC cannabis to patients with certain medical conditions.
+It also requires DPS to maintain a list of the licensed dispensing organizations that cultivate, process and dispense low-THC cannabis to a patient for whom it is prescribed.
 For more from DPS.

 In 2019, the Texas Legislature expanded patient eligibility for these prescriptions.
 2019 HB 3703 allows certain board-certified, licensed physicians to prescribe low-THC cannabis to patients with epilepsy, a seizure disorder, multiple sclerosis, spasticity, amyotrophic lateral sclerosis, autism, terminal cancer, or an incurable neurodegenerative disease, and the physician determines the risk of the medical use of low-THC cannabis by the patient is reasonable in light of the potential benefit for the patient.